haka-security/haka/doc/ref/console.rst

 ------------

 Adding a new function can be done by adding functions to the table ``haka.console``.
-This table is the environment provided when inside the console.
+This table is the environment provided within the console.

 Remote execution
 ^^^^^^^^^^^^^^^^